 The Autism Treatment Track (ATT) is dedicated to training interns in the treatment of individuals with Autism Spectrum Disorder and their families.
-The ATT interns will provide most of their clinical work at the Center for Autism Spectrum Disorders (CASD) but some in-home or community-based service is likely as well.
-The CASD faculty providing supervision and training includes clinical psychologists, school psychologists, and post-doctoral fellows.
+The ATT interns will provide most of their clinical work at the Center for Autism Spectrum Disorders (CASD), but some inhome or community-based service is likely as well.
+The Autism Treatment Intern will spend approximately 20% of their time engaged in assessment activities and 80% in treatment.
+All of these experiences are based on a foundation of family-centered care.
+In addition to the structured rotations, interns could also gain experience in care coordination (within and outside of NCH), community outreach and training, school consultation, and advocacy for the patient and family.